kuzzleio/kuzzle/doc/2/guides/getting-started/4-authentication/index.md

 Kuzzle sent us back the token in the `jwt` property

 ::: warning
-When executing the [auth:login](/core/2/api/controllers/auth/login) action, the anonymous user rights will apply.
+Usually, login attempts are made by anonymous users, to acquire a token granting the necessary rights to perform more actions.

-So if the anonymous user does not have the rights to execute this action, then no one will be able to login.
+Since removing rights to the `auth:login` action from anonymous users would mean that it would be no longer possible to log in, Kuzzle prevents that action from ever be removed from the `anonymous` role.
 :::

-### Use an authentication token
+### Using an authentication token

-Now that we have a token, we must be pass it in the HTTP headers or in the request payload.
+Now that we have a token, we must pass it to API queries, either in the HTTP headers or in the request payload, depending on what network protocol is used.

 ::: info
-When using Kourou with `--username` and `--password` flags, the [auth:login](/core/2/api/controllers/auth/login) action is called and the received token is sent with the next request.
+When using Kourou with `--username` and `--password` flags, the [auth:login](/core/2/api/controllers/auth/login) action is called and the received token is automatically used along with subsequent requests.
 :::

 :::: tabs